How to Investigate Animal Cruelty in NY State – A Manual of Procedures

 If possible, look in the windows of the property to see if you can see the animal and determine its condition.
 Food or water dishes may not be available to the animal, or they may be overturned.
 Feces may cover the floor.
 The animal may be tied to a chair or table.
 There may be no furniture in the unit.
 Take photographs of these conditions if possible.

-See the discussion on “Abandonment” in the “Investigating An Animal Cruelty Complaint” section for an explanation of how to proceed in these cases.
+See the discussion on “Abandonment” in Chapter 3: “Investigating an Animal Cruelty Complaint” for an explanation of how to proceed in these cases.

 1. Abandoned Animals: Animal Abandoned in Apartment